Prolegomena to Any Future Metaphysics: Preamble on the peculiarities of all metaphysical knowledge

 Pure mathematical knowledge is different from all other a priori knowledge.
 It is synthetical and cannot be known from mere conceptual analysis.
 Mathematics require the intuitive construction of concepts.
 This intuitive construction implies an a priori view of the concept constructed in the mind.
 In the Critique of Pure Reason, Kant elaborates on this, explaining that "to construct a concept means to exhibit a priori the intuition corresponding to it.”
 Arithmetical sums are the result of the addition of intuited counters.
 Geometrical concepts, such as "shortest distance," are known only through exhibiting the concept in pure intuition.

+Some other principles, assumed by geometers, are indeed actually analytical, and depend on the law of contradiction; but they only serve, as identical propositions, as a method of concatenation, and not as principles, e.g., a = a, the whole is equal to itself, or a + b > a, the whole is greater than its part.
+And yet even these, though they are recognised as valid from mere concepts, are only admitted in mathematics, because they can be represented in some visual form (Anschauung).
+What usually makes us believe that the predicate of such apodeictic^{8} judgments is already contained in our concept, and that the judgment is therefore analytical, is the duplicity of the expression, requesting us to think a certain predicate as of necessity implied in the thought of a given concept, which necessity attaches to the concept.
+But the question is not what we are requested to join in thought to the given concept, but what we actually think together with and in it, though obscurely; and so it appears that the predicate belongs to these concepts necessarily indeed, yet not directly but indirectly by an added visualisation (Anschauung).